 Charles Watson Jr.

-Charles Watson Jr., a native of Millen, Georgia, is the director of education at BJC.
-His work is focused on expanding the base of support for religious liberty and engaging the next generation of advocates.
+Charles Watson Jr., a native of Millen, Georgia, is a retirement benefits consultant with MMBB Financial Services.
 A graduate of The Citadel, Watson earned a Master of Divinity degree at Mercer University’s McAfee School of Theology.
-He previously served as the Children’s Director of Buckhead Baptist Church in Atlanta and as a hospice chaplain resident, endorsed by the Cooperative Baptist Fellowship.
+He previously served as the Children’s Director of Buckhead Baptist Church in Atlanta, director of education with BJC and as a hospice chaplain resident, endorsed by the Cooperative Baptist Fellowship.
 Watson is a veteran of the United States Air Force.